brunocampos01/understanding-the-python-ecosystem/README.md

   <!-- ### **Set Python's Environment Variables** -->
   - To individual project `PYTHONPATH` search path until module.
 Example: [Apache Airflow](https://airflow.apache.org/) read `dag\` folder and add automatically any file that is in this directory.
-  - To interpreter `PYTHONHOME` indicate standard libraries.
+  - To interpreter `PYTHONHOME` indicate standard packages.

   <br/>